 - Some had sounds (i.e. the sound of lightning would play when an image of it appeared on the slide

 What Did They Find?

 #4 Students who liked listening to music and background noise did not do any better if their lessons had these.
-This suggests that there preference do not accurately predict what will help them learn more
+This suggests that their preferences do not accurately predict what will help them learn more.

 This study is a potential huge time saver for any one designing or delivering a lesson that uses a PowerPoint.
 Just because software offers a range of appealing and enticing animations, their implementation should be treated at best with caution, and at most with cynicism.